Home

 Solar Energy in Kenya - A page with sunny facts about Kenya.
 The big rise in the use of solar energy in Kenya has received a lot of attention from the Western media.

 Kenya Sports - A page about sports in Kenya.
-Kenyans are crazy about football (soccer).
+Kenyans are crazy about football (soccer), though rugby is gaining popularity fast and may now become the top sport.
 The country has achieved remarkable successes in long-distance running, and to a lesser extent in cricket.
 For tourists, the country offers good options for hiking, diving, deep-sea fishing and dhow sailing.

 Kenya Cricket - Kenya is doing very well in international cricket.
 The Kenyan national cricket team upsets many countries.
 Kenyan cricket has faced several crises recently, but it seems it's getting up it's feet again.